-E. coli loads exceeded the state standard (≤126 MPN/100mL) across all flow regimes at all sites, except VR24 (Figures 18a-i).
+E. coli loads exceeded the state standard (≤126 MPN/100mL) across all flow regimes at all sites (Figures 18a-i).
 Consistently elevated levels of E. coli are indicative of a chronic source of E. coli in the watershed that is contributing across all flow regimes, not just during very high or high flows.
 Single samples collected at VR24 are the highest in the watershed, but the low water levels brought on by the drought decreases the E. coli load traveling downstream from this area.

 High E. coli levels in the water could be caused by excess runoff from agricultural and urban land areas, failing septic systems, or resuspension of bacteria in the sediment.
-E. coli concentrations at all eight sites were lower than in previous years, most likely due to the drought conditions experienced in 2022.
-The highest concentration was recorded in August at VR24 (1,733,000 MPN/100mL).
-The next highest value was 3,400 MPN/100mL, also recorded at VR24 in late June.
+E. coli concentrations at all eight sites were lower than in previous years, most likely due to the drought conditions experienced in 2023.
+The highest concentration was recorded in August at VR24 (43,520 MPN/100mL).
+The next highest value was 23,590 MPN/100mL, also recorded at VR24 in late October.